 - The Departmental Placement Examination is given to all incoming music students to determine theory competency.
-If the exam indicates a weakness in rudimentary skills, the students will be required to complete MUS 1112, Basic Musicianship I & MUS 1122, Basic Musicianship II before enrolling in MUS 1114, Music Theory I. This exam will be administered the first day of class in the fall semester. - 2.
+If the exam indicates a weakness in rudimentary skills, the students will be required to complete MUS 0012 Basic Musicianship I and MUS 0022 Basic Musicianship II before enrolling in MUS 1114 Music Theory I. This exam will be administered the first day of class in the fall semester. - 2.
 The Voice Placement Assessment (VPA) and the Piano Placement Assessment (PPA) will be administered by the applied music faculty during the first week of each semester.
 The VPA and PPA will ascertain whether the student should enroll in lower division applied music or in Class Voice/Class Piano.
-Students who are advised to enroll in Class Voice/Class Piano must pass the VPA/PPA before they will be allowed to enroll in applied music. - Students are required to participate in a Music Department ensemble each semester of fulltime enrollment (exception for Music Education students the semester of student teaching). - 4.
-All music majors are required to pass the piano proficiency exam. - 5.
-Piano and instrumental majors are required to pass the Vocal Proficiency Exam for non-voice majors. - 6.
+Students who are advised to enroll in Class Voice/Class Piano must pass the VPA/PPA before they will be allowed to enroll in applied music. - Students are required to participate in a Music Department ensemble each semester of fulltime enrollment (exception for Music Education students the semester of student teaching). - All music majors are required to pass the Piano Proficiency Exam as a graduation requirment. - All music majors declaring voice as their primary applied area and all music education majors are required to pass the Vocal Proficiency Exam as a graduation requirement. - All music majors declaring instrumental as their primary applied area are required to pass the Instrumental Proficiency Exam as a graduation requirement. - 7.
 Advanced Standing Options: Incoming students may qualify for advanced placement.
 The Music Department administers the exams to determine advanced placement.
 Students who desire advanced placement must make arrangements with the Chair of the Music Department and take the exams prior to registration.
 A student may receive a maximum of 12 hours advanced placement credit in music.